kyler-swanson/chattybox/README.md

 **chattybox** is built using the following technologies:

 - React
-- Firebase (Firestore, Authentication, Hosting)
+- Firebase (Firestore, Cloud Functions, Authentication, Hosting)
+  - Cloud Functions are used to moderate messages, ensuring that they are appropriate for all users.s
 - Radix UI Primitives
 - Tailwind CSS